-One of the top drone manufacturers on the market to day is a little known company called DJI, and for good reason, their latest drones are some of the best we’ve ever seen.
+One of the top drone manufacturers on the market today is a little known company called DJI, and for good reason, their latest drones are some of the best we’ve ever seen.
 In terms of high-end cameras that take to the sky, DJI is leading the pack.
-One of their more advanced offerings in the consumer class at the moment is the Mavic Pro, a folding quadcopter that is extremely easy to fly and produces some amazing aerial shots.
+One of their more advanced offerings in the consumer class for a long time was the Mavic Pro, a folding quadcopter that is extremely easy to fly and produces some superb aerial shots.

 We spent some time with DJI for some hands-on flight training with the Mavic Pro in the early days, and we’ve been flying ours ever since.
 We are un-apologetically in love with this drone, but it’s not perfect.
 Let’s explore more in this DJI Mavic Pro review.